sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 sensuctl user create alice --password='password' --groups=ops,dev
 {{< /code >}}

 You can create any number of users, each with their own passwords.
-Users are granted permissions by role bindings or cluster role bindings, but as a general rule will have no permissions by default.
+Users are granted permissions by role bindings or cluster role bindings, but as a general rule, users have no permissions by default.

-Any agent user must belong to the `system:agent` group.
+By default, the agent user belongs to the `system:agent` group.
+The `system:agent` cluster role binding grants the `system:agent` cluster role to the members of this group.
+To grant agent users the permissions they need to report events into any namespace, add agent users to the `system:agent` group.

 #### Assign user permissions